MaoZiming/papers/4-distributed-systems/41-communication.md

     - Happens before relation encodes **potential causality**

 - ![alt text](images/41-communication/broadcast-hierarchy.png)
+  - FIFO broadcast extends reliable boadcast with the FIFO ordering guarantee.
+  - Causal broadcast ensures that messages are delivered respecting their causal dependencies, based on the happened-before relationship defined by Lamport.
+    - Since the happened-before relationship includes the order in which messages are sent by a single process, causal broadcast naturally enforces FIFO ordering for messages from the same sender.
+  - Total order broadcast (also known as atomic broadcast) ensures that all messages are delivered to all processes in the same total order.
+    - **This allows for multiple senders**
+  - FIFO Total Order Broadcast: Combines FIFO and total order guarantees, ensuring that messages from the same sender are delivered **in order** and all messages are delivered **in the same total order** across all processes.

 - Choice of retry semantics
     - **At-most-once**: send request, don’t retry, update may not happen